GeorgeHulpoi/RAGEAngular/README.md

 I hope you know to import the module, if not, you should take a look [here](https://angular.io/guide/ngmodule)

 ### IMPORTANT!
-If you don't import the RAGE in a component the RAGEInit() callback it will never be called.
+If you don't inject the RAGE in a component the RAGEInit() callback it will never be called.

 ## The real middle-man between Client and Angular